-From 1 October 2018, the Group assesses on a forward looking basis the expected credit losses associated with its debt instruments carried at amortised cost and FVOCI.
+The Group assesses on a forward looking basis the expected credit losses associated with its debt instruments carried at amortised cost.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.
-For trade receivables, the group applies the simplified approach permitted by HKFRS 9, which requires expected lifetime losses to be recognised from initial recognition of the receivables.
+For trade receivables, the Group applies the simplified approach permitted by HKFRS 9, which requires expected lifetime losses to be recognised from initial recognition of the receivables.
 For other financial assets at amortised cost, as permitted by a transitional provision in HKFRS 9, the provision for these financial assets will be determined based on whether their credit risk are low at each reporting date, and, if so, by recognising a 12-month expected losses amount.
 If the financial asset is not of a low credit risk, the corresponding provision for doubtful debts will be recognised as equal to lifetime expected losses.